DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 94. BOOTSTRAP TEMPLATES ASSIGNMENT - downloading and viewing html templates (Step 558)

 #### 95. BOOTSTRAP ALBUMS CHALLENGE - modifying a bootstrap template (Step 559)

+This entry documents a challenge where the student modified a Bootstrap "Album" template.
+The student successfully added custom images, descriptions, and implemented correct linking for thumbnails and a "View" button.
+The primary learning outcome involved troubleshooting several issues, including CSS specificity to control image size, correcting relative file paths to resolve 404 errors, and correctly converting a `<button>` to an `<a>` tag for a functional link.

+#### 96. CHALLENGE - mastering FTP concepts (Step 567)

+This entry documents a challenge where the student was required to demonstrate an understanding of core FTP concepts.
+The student's ability to identify and describe terms such as FTP, ports, firewalls, and configuration within the context of web development was evaluated.
+The student's clear and concise responses confirm a solid grasp of these foundational networking topics.